fgimian/fgimian.github.io/blog/content/post/installing-windows-10-on-a-mac-without-bootcamp.md

 select **Rename "FAT32"** and rename it as you like (I'll call mine "WINDOWS 10").

-Finally, copy the Boot Camp Support Software archive created using Campies to the Windows 10 USB stick so it's easy to get to after our installation.
+Finally, copy the **WindowsSupport** in your Downloads directory to the Windows 10 USB stick so it's easy to get to after our installation.

 # Partitioning Your Drive